 - Both of our boats include enclosed cabins where you can relax and get out of the weather if that is your choice.

-- You will be outdoors most of the day, so we encourage you to bring any clothing, footwear, hats, sunglasses, gloves, you think you may need.
-Our boats have tons of storage room and you will only regret not having what you need to stay warm, comfortable, dry, or to block the sun.
+- Our boats have tons of storage room, and you will only regret not having what you need to stay warm, comfortable, dry, or to block the sun.
 IF YOU THINK YOU NEED IT, BRING IT!

-- Coolers are permitted and you can bring all the food and drink you like.
+- Coolers are permitted, and you can bring all the food and drink you like.

-- The smoking or consumption of pot, dope, Mary Jane, weed, tasty buds, etc… is not permitted on our boats.
+- The smoking or consumption of pot, dope, Mary Jane, weed, tasty buds, etc, is not permitted on our boats.

 - Trip lengths vary depending on the time of year.
 Morning trips launch at first light and return at 1 pm.
 Afternoon trips launch at 2 pm and return at sunset.